 the US National Cancer Institute.
 The GIB participated in pioneering activities in medical informatics at the UPM, with undergraduate and graduate courses.

-Research.
-The GIB has led work on clinic-genomics database integration, a research that was pioneered within the First European Commission-funded project in this area (INFOGENMED).
+-funded project in this area (INFOGENMED).
 In 2008-2011 Prof Maojo led the Action Grid project, which was the first EC-funded project in the new area of Nanoinformatics.
 Several seminal papers authored at the GIB have contributed to consolidate the field.

 Other research areas include:

 - Image processing and analysis (led by professor José Crespo)